 - MCHM — Not detected in treated water since the 2014 event.
 GAC filtration provides an effective barrier

-- Disinfection byproducts — THMs and HAAs have been within regulatory limits, though levels vary seasonally
+- Disinfection byproducts (DBPs) — THMs and HAAs have been within regulatory limits, though levels vary seasonally

 - Volatile organic compounds (VOCs) — Monitored given the region’s industrial and chemical history.
 No violations reported in recent years